Wahlnutz98/CS_340-Portfolio-Project/README.md

 ## Project Overview:
 - This project implements a transactional database for a made up business called 'Robo Retail'.
 The program creates a transactional database that accurately and efficiently handles CRUD operations while ensuring no data anomalies arise during usage.
-- The build is accompanied by a frontend client side GUI created with ejs.
+- The build is accompanied by a frontend client side interface created with ejs and express.
 The backend database is hosted on Oregon State University's flip servers via MySQL.
 - DDL.SQL: This file creates the entity tables that will be filled with customer information.
 It includes an intersection table and several primary / foreign key handling functions.
 This file also fills the tables with sample data to display an example of our database design usage and implementation.
 - DML.SQL: Aims to connect relevant tables with each other and ensure proper handling on the frontend user interface.
 - PL.SQL: This file stores all the CRUD procedures for all tables (Except OrderDetails).